walmartlabs/zUID/Installation.md

 1. Submit the CONFIG job.
 It should complete with return code 0.
 The remaining jobs and CSD definitions have been customized.

-1. Assemble the source (Optional).
+1. Assemble the source.
 An assembly and link job has been provided to assemble the programs used for ZUID.
+You may use the supplied job or use your own job.
     1. Using ASMZUID.
 The provided job ASMZUID utilizes the DFHEITAL proc from IBM for tranlating CICS commands.
 The DFHEITAL proc must be customized and available in the library specified earlier in the @proc_lib@ configuration item.
     Submit the ASMZUID job.
 It should end with return code 0.